 3) You will need a minimum budget of $500 for Facebook advertising

-You need some money to play with in order to optimize your Ads campaigns.
+You need some money to play with to optimize your Ads campaigns.
 If they are hesitant about this budget, let them know that this is a test — if it works, you will continue, but it is mandatory in any case.

-4) Charge for in person meetings
+4) Charge for in-person meetings

 This is one of my top tips for starting excellent relationships with new social media marketing clients.
 Avoid in-person meetings by establishing a policy where you charge a deposit when they are requested.
 In-person meetings are time-consuming and unless it’s an exceptional prospect, avoid the cost and inconvenience of this travel.